immutable/imx-core-sdk-golang/README.md

 #### Ethereum Client

-For information about how ethereum client is setup, see `examples/workflows/main.go`
+For information about how Ethereum client is setup, see `examples/workflows/main.go`

 ### How to generate the required signers

 #### L1 Signer

 Almost all the POST requests will need signed message.
 To sign a message as a minimum an L1 signer is required.
-An ethereum wallet can be used to implement an L1 signer ([Getting started > Wallet](https://docs.x.immutable.com/docs/getting-started-guide/#wallet)).
+An Ethereum wallet can be used to implement an L1 signer ([Getting started > Wallet](https://docs.x.immutable.com/docs/getting-started-guide/#wallet)).

 When you implement an L1signer, it must satisfy [L1Signer interface](signers/signers.go).
 See [BaseL1Signer](examples/workflows/utils/signer.go) for a sample implementation of L1 Signer.